-- Participate in project development meetings with the KYTC and local public agencies to provide input on projects goals and design alternatives. - Utilize the MPO's Travel Demand Forecasting Model (TDFM) to inform project development and design decisions. - Coordinate with the City of Lexington, KYTC and Lextran to implement Intelligent Transportation System (ITS) technologies, projects and programs. - Coordinate with the City of Lexington and approve the annual scope of work for the ITS/CMS program funded through the STBG-SLX program. - Coordinate with various agencies to implement projects identified in the MPO's Regional Bicycle Pedestrian Plan. - Coordinate with the City of Nicholasville to implement the Jessamine County School Connector Study. - Participate in the LFUCG Pedestrian Safety Working Group and coordinate with LFUCG agencies to implement identified improvements. - Coordinate with state and local agencies to identify opportunities to implement transportation improvement projects and initiatives during routine operation and maintenance activities (ADA and bus stop improvements, lane re-configurations to improve traffic safety and flow, bike lane installations, etc). - Initiate feasibility and preliminary engineering studies to advance MPO projects.
-In FY 22, this will include the East Fayette Trail Connectivity & Traffic Safety Study (pending local match) (see Studies section of UPWP). - Work with federally-funded transit agencies including Lextran and their paratransit service provided by the American Red Cross (Wheels), Federated Transit Services of the Bluegrass (FTSB), and Bluegrass Ultra-Transit Service (BUS - Jess-Lex and NichTran) to implement and expand public transit programs and projects in the Lexington area. - Coordinate with Lextran to implement improvement projects identified through the Lextran Transit Route Facilities Inventory including ramps/landing pads, connecting sidewalks, signage, shelters, benches and other amenities. - Coordinate with the non-profit Via Creative to install artistic bus shelters in the Lexington area. - Develop partnerships with public, private and non-profit agencies to advance transportation projects and programs of mutual interest. - Assist in developing and updating local design and maintenance standards for pedestrian and bicycle facilities.
+- Participate in project development meetings with the KYTC and local public agencies to provide input on projects goals and design alternatives. - Work with federally-funded transit agencies including Lextran and their paratransit service provided by the American Red Cross (Wheels), Federated Transit Services of the Bluegrass (FTSB), and Blue Grass Community Action Partnership to implement and expand public transit programs and projects in the Lexington area, with an emphasis on disadvantaged communities. - Coordinate with the City of Lexington, KYTC and Lextran to implement ITS technologies, projects and programs.
+Approve the annual scope of work for the ITS/CMS program funded through the STBG-SLX program. - Coordinate with the City of Lexington, KYTC and Lextran to implement the Congestion Management / Bottleneck Study that was completed for the Lexington area in FY 2022.
+Work to integrate recommended projects into the MTP and TIP in FY 2023 (and beyond). - Coordinate with various agencies to implement projects identified in the MPO's Regional Bicycle & Pedestrian Plan, with an emphasis on Complete Street projects in disadvantaged communities. - Coordinate with the City of Nicholasville to implement the Jessamine County School Connector Study. - Develop an MPO Complete Streets Policy and seek adoption from the TPC.
+Work on the policy began in Q3 of FY 2022 and is anticipated to be completed in Q2 of FY2023. - Coordinate with the City of Lexington and KYTC on developing and adopting state and local Complete Street policies.
+Work on these policies began in Q3 of FY 2022 and is anticipated to be completed in Q3 of FY2023. - Participate in the LFUCG Pedestrian Safety Working Group and coordinate with LFUCG agencies to implement identified improvements, with an emphasis on disadvantaged communities. - Coordinate with state and local agencies to identify opportunities to implement transportation improvement projects and initiatives during routine operation and maintenance activities (ADA and bus stop improvements, lane re-configurations to improve traffic safety and flow, bike lane installations, etc). - Assist in developing and updating local design and maintenance standards for pedestrian and bicycle facilities to create more Complete Streets. - Facilitate the deployment of Shared Mobility Devices and Mobility as a Service initiatives in the Lexington Area. - Assist Lextran in completing a Comprehensive Operational Analysis (FY 2022 see Studies) and incorporate recommended projects into the MTP and TIP in FY 2023 (and beyond). - Coordinate with Lextran to implement improvement projects identified through the Lextran Transit Route Facilities Inventory including ramps/landing pads, connecting sidewalks, signage, shelters, benches and other amenities with an emphasis on disadvantaged communities. - Coordinate with the non-profit Via Creative to install artistic bus shelters in the Lexington area.